-Deep inside of the Red Feathers Lake boundary of Northern Colorado, the Great Stupa of Dharmakaya stands 108 feet tall, adorning the hidden valley between mountainous hills.
-Though this part of Colorado isn’t a place that is really thought of for housing rich monuments or varied cultures, the Stupa of Dharmakaya is one of their hidden treasures.
+Deep inside of the Red Feathers Lake boundary of Northern Colorado, the Great Stupa of Dharmakaya stands 108 feet tall, adorning the hidden valley.
+Though this part of Colorado isn’t recognized for housing rich monuments or varied cultures, the Stupa of Dharmakaya is one of their hidden treasures.

 Upon driving up to the center, wanderers like me will follow a dirt road up to Red Feathers Lakes that seems as though it’s sole purpose is to dive deeper and deeper into the mountains with no end.
 As I started to fully believe that the Stupa was a myth, a sign for “Shambhala Mountain Center” appears near a very narrow turn in.
 Shambhala Mountain Center houses this incredible religious architecture and follows the tradition of minimalism within the Buddhist religion all at the same time.
 Small camping spaces, one mess-hall/activity center, and scattered cabins are placed sporadically by the winding road that eventually leads up to the Stupa.
 As the confusing road, that one never really sure if they’re supposed to be on, leads upwards, there is a glimpse of something gold beyond the trees.